VrushankPatel/taskstream/policies/retail_customer_data_protection_policy.md

 - Include all customer data held by the organization
 - Assist with data transfer to other service providers

+## AI and Data Analytics Usage

+### Algorithmic Processing
+- Use customer data for personalized recommendations only with explicit consent
+- Implement bias detection and mitigation in AI models
+- Provide explanations for automated decisions affecting customers
+- Allow customers to opt-out of algorithmic personalization

+### Predictive Analytics
+- Apply analytics for inventory optimization and demand forecasting
+- Maintain data anonymization for aggregate analytics
+- Regular model validation to ensure accuracy and fairness
+- Customer notification of significant predictive insights usage

+### Machine Learning Models
+- Train models on anonymized or aggregated data where possible
+- Implement model explainability requirements for customer-facing applications
+- Regular audits of AI decision-making processes
+- Customer rights to challenge automated decisions

 ## Third-Party Data Sharing

 ### Vendor Requirements